Winter Storm Pounds San Diego With Rain, Snow And Wind

-SAN DIEGO (CNS) - A cold storm from the Gulf of Alaska brought deep snow to San Diego County mountains early today and a light dusting to the upper deserts and inland valleys.
+A cold storm from the Gulf of Alaska brought heavy snowfall to the mountains of San Diego County early today, and lighter snow showers to the upper deserts and far inland valleys.

 According to the National Weather Service, the storm was likely to linger in the county through mid-day, dropping the snow level below 2,000 feet at times and producing small hail in even lower elevations.

 Through 5 a.m., only brief intermittent showers were likely in coastal and valley areas but after that, showers will become more frequent with brief heavy downpours and small hail, according to the weather service.
 The agency also said thunderstorms were possible after 5 a.m.

 The weather service scheduled a winter storm warning for heavy snow in the mountains until noon, saying up to eight inches of snow accumulation was likely above 3,500 feet and up to a foot of snow accumulation was possible above 4,500 feet.

 Sustained southwest to west winds of 25 to 35 mph and gusts around 60 mph were expected near ridge tops and along desert mountain slopes.

 "The combination of low temperatures and strong winds will result in lowest wind chills of 5 to 15 degrees below zero through early this morning, mainly above 6,500 feet,'' according to an NWS advisory.